darkraiden/ansible-role-terraform/README.md

 Author Information
 ------------------

-An optional sectiThis role was created in 2017 by [Davide Di Mauro](https://github.com/darkraiden).
+This role was created in 2017 by [Davide Di Mauro](https://github.com/darkraiden).